What are the Differences Between an Open and Closed Rhinoplasty?Facial Plastic Surgery

 - Scars in closed rhinoplasty are less visible.

 What Is Open Rhinoplasty?

-In open rhinoplasty, done under general anesthesia, the surgeon lifts the nose’s skin by making an incision in the columella (the cartilaginous part located in the nose) around the fins under the bridge of the nose.
+In open rhinoplasty _done under general anaesthesia_ the surgeon lifts the nose's skin by making an incision in the columella (the cartilaginous part located in the nose) around the fins under the bridge of the nose.
 In this way, the surgeon has more access to the tip and back of the nose and the entire nose structure, such as the septum, external nostrils, and cartilage.
 Usually, open rhinoplasty is performed when the patient needs revision rhinoplasty or when the nose and its tip are too fleshy.
-Moreover, the open nose job is suitable for people who suffer from nasal tumors and congenital disabilities such as cleft lip and dermoid cysts.
+Moreover, the open nose job is suitable for people who suffer from nasal tumours and congenital disabilities such as cleft lip and dermoid cysts.

 Advantages of Open Rhinoplasty